 Satellite image inpainting is critical in remote sensing applications.
 We propose KAO, a diffusion-based framework enhanced with Kernel-Adaptive Optimization and Token Pyramid Transformer (TPT), enabling dynamic kernel modulation in latent space.
 KAO delivers high-fidelity, structure-aware reconstructions, outperforming existing models like Stable Diffusion, RePaint, and SatDiff across VHR datasets.

 Each scene below presents a qualitative comparison of inpainting performance across seven models.
+From left to right, the columns show:

+Each row corresponds to a different scene type—ranging from urban to agricultural landscapes and cloud-covered areas.
+Compare across columns to evaluate each model’s ability to restore structural details and textures.
 KAO consistently produces high-fidelity outputs that preserve spatial layout, align with real-world features, and outperform others in restoring occluded regions.

 @article{panboonyuen2025kao,